gitlzzz/ATLAS/docs/source/input_database_generation.md

 :::

-- `gen_concave_hull`: (optional, bool) Whether to generate the concave hull of the descriptors for all structures in the database.
+- :alt:`gen_concave_hull`: (optional, bool) Whether to generate the concave hull of the descriptors for all structures in the database.
   - Default is `False`.

-- `descriptor`: (optional, str) Descriptor to use for the concave hull generation.
+- :alt:`descriptor`: (optional, str) Descriptor to use for the concave hull generation.
   - Default is `'SOAP'`.
   - Possible values are: `SOAP`, `MACE`.

-- `dim_reduction`: (optional, str) Dimensionality reduction method for the concave hull generation.
+- :alt:`dim_reduction`: (optional, str) Dimensionality reduction method for the concave hull generation.
   - Default is `'autoencoder'`.
   - Possible values are: `PCA`, `autoencoder`.

-- `plot_filename`: (optional, str) Filename for the figure displaying the concave hull.
+- :alt:`plot_filename`: (optional, str) Filename for the figure displaying the concave hull.
   - Default is `'descriptors_concave_hull.png'`.